How TUF can secure software systems from update vulnerabilities

 The technology is being developed by a variety of domains, including automotive, cloud native, traditional operating systems, embedded systems, programming languages and even lawyers that want to protect the provenance of laws.
 “We’ve been happy to see the ideas in TUF take root in different communities and happy to help to foster them,” Cappos said.

-TUF integrates well with other software supply chain tools.
+TUF integrates well with other Agile methodologies and software supply chain tools.
 For example, a team led by Trishank Kuppusamy — a staff security engineer at Datadog — combined TUF and in-toto to provide more comprehensive protection to publish new Datadog integrations.
 TUF mitigates the effect of a key compromise for a packaged or containerized piece of software, while in-toto provides the ability to verify the whole software supply chain.

 TUF makes it easy to update software when an organization doesn’t have perfect operational security because it contains successful attacks and limits their score.
 For example, let’s say an attacker successfully breaks into the software repository at an automaker.
 They steal the signing keys on that repository and have the ability to give updates to clients.
 The attacker would then have the ability to do things like tell you there hasn’t been a new update when there has been one.
 The automotive version of TUF, called Uptane, would prevent this.